Protect Rural Air, Water, Limit Pesticides

 • Washington (HB 2478-2016) Requires all state agencies give preference to replacing pollen-rich or nectar-rich noxious weeds with native forage plants that are beneficial to honeybees and other pollinators.

-• Maine recently enacted bills to appropriate funds for soil and groundwater PFAS testing (2021 ME LD 1600) and to set maximum PFAS contaminant levels in community water systems, and outlining ongoing water monitoring (2021 ME LD 129).
+• Maine enacted bills to appropriate funds for soil and groundwater PFAS testing (2021 ME LD 1600), to set maximum PFAS contaminant levels in community water systems, and outline ongoing water monitoring (2021 ME LD 129).

-• Michigan’s PFAS Action Response Team[10] recently promulgated new rules outlining strict PFAS limits in drinking water.
+• Michigan’s PFAS Action Response Team promulgated new rules outlining strict PFAS limits in drinking water.

-• Many states that have enacted legislation to address soil health choose to address nutrient runoff by incentivizing producers to enhance nutrient cycling on their operations.
-See the below section Support Farmers and Ranchers Using Responsible, Climate-Friendly Land Practices for examples of bills.
+Many states that have enacted legislation to address soil health choose to address nutrient runoff by incentivizing producers to enhance nutrient cycling on their operations.
+See Support Farmers and Ranchers Using Responsible, Climate-Friendly Land Practices for examples of bills.

 Toolkits